-Airway Clearance Techniques: Positive Expiratory Pressure What are airway clearance techniques?

-Airway Clearance Techniques (ACTs) are an essential part of management for people with CF. Performing regular airway clearance helps loosen the thick sticky mucus from the airways.
+Airway Clearance Techniques: Positive Expiratory Pressure Airway Clearance Techniques (ACTs) are an essential part of management for people with cystic fibrosis (CF).
+Performing regular airway clearance helps loosen the thick sticky mucus from the airways.
 What is Positive Expiratory Pressure?

 Positive Expiratory Pressure (PEP) is a technique which involves actively breathing out against a resistance to increase airflow and keep airways open.
 PEP helps get air behind mucus, pushing it towards the mouth where it can be cleared.
 PEP can be used for babies who have floppy airways or as an independent technique as children get older.
 There are lots of different types of PEP including bottle PEP, mouthpiece PEP, oscillating PEP and PEP mask.
 Your CF physiotherapist will choose the appropriate PEP device and resistance for you.
 Bottle PEP Bottle PEP or bubble PEP uses water to provide resistance to the breath out.
 It is often used to transition between Modified Postural Drainage and percussion and a PEP device in young children.

 Mouthpiece PEP Mouthpiece PEP is a device with a mouthpiece and one-way valve system that creates resistance on expiration.
 It can be combined with inhalation therapy (saline and hypertonic saline nebulisation) to streamline therapy.
 Oscillating PEP Oscillating or vibrating PEP provides variable resistance to combine positive pressure with airway vibrations.
 These vibrations assist to move mucus from the surface of the airways.
-Cystic Fibrosis WA The Niche 11 Aberdare Rd Nedlands WA 6009 Postal Address PO Box 959 Nedlands 6909 T: +61 8 6457 7333 F: +61 8 6457 7344 E: admin@cfwa.org.au Disclaimer: The information contained herein is provided in good faith.
-However accuracy of any statements is not guaranteed by Cystic Fibrosis Australia.
-We provide the information on the understanding that persons take responsibility for assessing relevance and accuracy.
-Individuals are encouraged to discuss their health needs with a health practitioner. © Copyright Cystic Fibrosis Western Australia 2017

-PEP mask PEP mask therapy uses a close-fitting face mask with a one-way valve to provide resistance to the breath out.
+PEP Mask PEP mask therapy uses a close-fitting face mask with a one-way valve to provide resistance to the breath out.
 Different sized resistors can be used in the one-way valve to vary the pressure created on expiration.
 PEP mask can be used in babies if needed.
-PEP routine Each PEP routine will be different and should always be taught by a CF specialist physiotherapist.
-In older children and adults, PEP is usually taught in an upright sitting position with elbows supported, and will involve a cycle of consecutive breaths into the device, followed by huffing and coughing.
-PEP mask therapy for infants and small children will be different for each child but generally will involve normal breathing on the mask for a length of time rather than a set number of breaths.
-Cleaning your PEP device PEP devices should be cleaned after each use by disassembling and washing in warm, soapy water.
+PEP Routine Each PEP routine will be different and should always be taught by a CF specialist physiotherapist.
+In older children and adults, PEP is usually taught in an upright sitting position with elbows supported and will involve a cycle of consecutive breaths into the device, followed by huffing and coughing.
+PEP mask therapy for infants and small children will be different for each child but will generally involve normal breathing on the mask for a length of time rather than a set number of breaths.
+Cleaning Your PEP Device PEP devices should be cleaned after each use by disassembling and washing in warm, soapy water.
 Equipment should then be rinsed under running water and left to air dry before storing.
-Useful Resources Cleaning video: http://bronchiectasis.com.au/physiotherapy/techniques/positive-expiratory-pressure-therapy Cystic Fibrosis WA The Niche 11 Aberdare Rd Nedlands WA 6009 Postal Address PO Box 959 Nedlands 6909 T: +61 8 6457 7333 F: +61 8 6457 7344 E: admin@cfwa.org.au Disclaimer: The information contained herein is provided in good faith.
-However accuracy of any statements is not guaranteed by Cystic Fibrosis Australia.
-We provide the information on the understanding that persons take responsibility for assessing relevance and accuracy.
-Individuals are encouraged to discuss their health needs with a health practitioner. © Copyright Cystic Fibrosis Western Australia 2017
+Useful Resources - How to Clean Your Nebuliser video (CF Buzz) - PEP Therapy (Bronchiectasis Toolbox) - CFWA Airway Clearance Factsheets Cystic Fibrosis WA The Niche 11 Aberdare Road Nedlands WA 6009 T: +61 8 6457 7333 F: +61 6457 7344 E: admin@cfwa.org.au Disclaimer: This publication is for general education and information purposes.
+Contact a qualified healthcare professional for any medical advice needed. © Cystic Fibrosis Western Australia